brucefan1983/NEGF-phonon-1D-matlab/README.md

 ## Running the examples

-* Run the "test_ballistc.m" script to get the ballistic transmission in in 1D homogeneous atomic chain.
+* Run the "test_ballistc.m" script to get the ballistic transmission in 1D homogeneous atomic chain.

 ## Contact